This document covers the underlying design principles of Teleport and a detailed description of Teleport architecture.

-4) When the node receives a connection request, it too checks with the auth server to validate the submitted client certificate.
-The node also requests the auth server to provide a list of OS users (user mappings) for the connecting client, to make sure the client is authorized to use the requested OS login.
+4) When the node receives a connection request, it also checks with the auth server to validate the submitted client certificate.
+The node requests the auth server to provide a list of OS users (user mappings) for the connecting client, to make sure the client is authorized to use the requested OS login.

 In other words, every connection is authenticated twice before being authorized to log in:

 - User's cluster membership is validated when connecting a proxy.